Sanshin Zen Community

 • When entering the zendo, we step over the threshhold with the left foot, gassho and bow, and proceed to our cushions with our hands in shashu.

-• We recognize that the jikido is charge of the temperature and light level in the zendo.
+• We recognize that the jikido is in charge of the temperature and light level in the zendo.
 If you have concerns about these, please see him or her rather than making changes on your own that affect everyone.
 Dressing in layers is a good idea so that you can maintain a comfortable temperature.
 Remember that some of practitioners, including the teacher(s), are wearing four layers of robes and have no choice about their attire.

 Thank you for your practice!